How to Buy LED Lighting

 LEDs look great and are so versatile, you can use them anywhere.
 Still, there are a few places in particular where LED really outshines all the rest:

-- Desk Lamps: LED offers a bright, clear light.
+- LED Desk Lamps: LED offers a bright, clear light.
 Look for designs with variable color temperature to help reduce eye fatigue.

-- Chandeliers: Just like with outdoor lighting, pesky chandelier bulb changes are fewer and farther between with long-lasting LEDs.
+- LED Chandeliers: Just like with outdoor lighting, pesky chandelier bulb changes are fewer and farther between with long-lasting LEDs.

 As you can see, LED is quickly revolutionizing home lighting, offering a more cost-efficient, greener and safer way to light our homes and offices.
 For more about LED lighting, including a fascinating description of the technology that makes it all possible, check out how an LED bulb works.